 About your Instructor

-Andy Crook is the principle instructor at GotBoost, he is ‘passionate about standards’.
-Andy believes standing still is going backwards which has resulted in a varied career within the automotive sector, and consistant professional development.
-He is currently studying a Masters of Science prostgradugate degree in Renewable Energy resource Management, with a keen interest in the Future of Transport Energy.
+Andy Crook is the principal instructor at GotBoost, he is ‘passionate about standards’.
+Andy believes standing still is going backwards which has resulted in a varied career within the automotive sector, and consistent professional development.

-Upon leaving the Forces he worked in a number of HGV garages and attended courses and eventually became a diagnostic Technician.
+Upon leaving the Forces he worked in several HGV garages and attended courses and eventually became a diagnostic Technician.
 By now most of his spare time was spent working out how to transplant various engines into places they were never intended for.

 Andy completed a year of business study with the Open University after which he knew which direction his career would go, he was going to become a teacher.
 He believed that one way that he could set himself apart from the other technical trainers was to have a teaching qualification.
 So he became a Lecturer and started 2 years study towards a Post Graduate Certificate in Education.
 During which time he gained valuable experience in all aspects of teaching and learning.
 This led to Andy applying for and achieving Advanced Automotive Training Professional status with the IMI, one of the first in the UK to do so.